pivotal/docs-tas-adapter/install.md

       --namespace tas-adapter-install
     ```

-1. Verify the contents of the package repository.
+1. Verify the contents of the package repository:

     ```bash
     tanzu package available list \
       --namespace tas-adapter-install
     ```

 1. Create a `tas-adapter-values.yml` file with the installation configuration options.
-You can use the following sample as a template.
+You can use the following sample as a template:

     ```yaml
     ---